kahar/dataforged/README.md

+# From the fork's author

+The purpose of this repository is to translate some of the contents of the original repository into Polish.
+This is a completely fan translation.
+Celem tego repozytorium jest tłumaczenie części zawartości oryginalnego repozytorium na język polski.
+Jest to całkowicie fanowskie tłumaczenie.

 # Dataforged

 Official *Ironsworn: Starforged* rules data in JSON, for use in community tools.

 ## Intent

-This repository is intended to give [*Starforged*'s kickstarter](https://www.kickstarter.com/projects/shawntomkin/ironsworn-starforged) backers access to game data to incorporate into their own *Starforged* tools; it has been left public in the interest of keeping it easily accessible (and, frankly, will be of limited use without the complete text of the Backer Preview).
+This repository is intended to give [*
+Starforged*'s kickstarter](https://www.kickstarter.com/projects/shawntomkin/ironsworn-starforged) backers access to game
+data to incorporate into their own *Starforged* tools; it has been left public in the interest of keeping it easily accessible (and, frankly, will be of limited use without the complete text of the Backer Preview).

 ## Licensing